 Kunming Town on The Banks of Green Lake

 Kunming is a quiet and comfortable town on Green Lake.
-Tourists often know it as the best living city in China where it is extremely relaxing.
-And this enjoyable city is near some beautiful temples and the national parks are like a rock forest where it offers a breathtaking landscape.
-Bamboo Buddhist Temple is full of beautiful statues, while the Yuantong temple stands over Dian Lake.
+Tourists often know it as the best living city in China, where it is extremely relaxing.
+And this enjoyable city is near some beautiful temples, and the national parks are like rock forest where it offers breathtaking landscape.
+Bamboo Buddhist Temple is full of beautiful statues, while the Yuantong Temple stands over Dian Lake.
 But like many destinations in South China, old neighborhoods are interspersed with modern shops, and traffic has become a new problem.
-Still, Kunming is still a friendly, relaxing and unique city in China.
+Still, Kunming is still a friendly, relaxing, and unique city in China.

 Longji Rice Terraces in Guangxi Province

 There is certainly something spiritual about gazing at the rice terraces.
 All these works of art engraved on the ground produce basic Chinese rice.
 Something elemental from the inside makes you feel good and look at the prospect of a simple human connection with Earth.
 Longji terrace water pools gently reflect sunlight as the stems of the rice plant glow yellow during harvest time.
 Rice terraces are like giant amphitheater that takes the land far beyond what the eye can see.